 Boards must work with partners to place Choices recipients who have participated in subsidized work-based learning activities into unsubsidized employment.

 B-505: On-the-Job Training

-Boards must be aware that on-the-job training (OJT) is a work activity and is provided by an employer to a work-eligible participant, on or off the worksite, who is engaged in productive work in a job.
+Boards must be aware that on-the-job training (OJT) is an allowable participation activity and is provided by an employer to a work-eligible participant, on or off the worksite, who is engaged in productive work in a job.

 Boards must ensure that OJT: